sreyas0304/student-enrollment-pipeline/README.md

 Secure data warehouse access

 # Workflow Orchestration
-The ETL pipeline is orchestrated using AWS Step Functions, which:
-Triggers Glue crawlers for metadata extraction Executes data enrichment jobs
-Processes PII data
-Runs transformed data crawlers
-Loads data into Redshift
-Sends completion notifications via SNS
+The student enrollment ETL pipeline leverages AWS Step Functions for comprehensive orchestration of the data processing workflow.
+The orchestration begins by triggering Glue crawlers that extract metadata from raw data sources in S3.
+Once metadata is cataloged, the workflow executes a series of Glue jobs for data enrichment and PII data processing.
+After the initial transformations, another crawler runs to catalog the transformed data before loading it into Redshift.
+The workflow concludes by sending automated notifications through SNS to inform stakeholders about the job completion status, ensuring full visibility of the pipeline's execution.

 # Monitoring and Maintenance
-Monitor job execution through AWS Glue console
-Track data quality metrics in S3
-Review Step Functions execution history
-Check SNS notifications for job status
-Monitor Redshift query performance
+The pipeline's health and performance are continuously monitored through multiple touchpoints in the AWS ecosystem.
+The AWS Glue console provides detailed insights into job execution metrics and status, while data quality results stored in S3 offer visibility into data integrity and validation outcomes.
+Step Functions execution history enables tracking of the entire workflow, including state transitions and execution times.
+SNS notifications deliver real-time alerts about job completion status, and Redshift query performance metrics help optimize data warehouse operations.

 # Security Considerations
 Implement encryption at rest for S3 and Redshift